MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-learning-azure-05.md

 First you test asking the bot how many **Tracked Objects** are stored in the database.

 > [!NOTE]
-> This time you must run the application from the HoloLens 2 because services like text to speech may not be available on your system.
+> This time you must run the application from the HoloLens 2 because services like *text-to-speech* may not be available on your system.

-Run the application and click on the *Chat Bot* button.
+Run the application on your HoloLens 2 and click on the *Chat Bot* button next to the main menu.
-The bot will be greeting you, now ask **how many objects do you have?**
+The bot will be greeting you, now ask **how many objects do we have?**
 It should tell you the quantity and end the conversation.

 #### Asking about a tracked object

-Now run the demo application again and this time ask **find me a specific object**, the bot will be asking you the name to which you should respond with the name of a *Tracked Object* you know exists in the database.
+Now run the application again and this time ask **find me a tracked object**, the bot will be asking you the name to which you should respond with the "car" or the name of an other *Tracked Object* you know exists in the database.
 The bot will tell you details like description and if it has a spatial anchor assigned.

+> [!TIP]
-Try out what happens if you ask for an **Tracked Objects** that does not exist.
+> Try out asking for an **Tracked Objects** that does not exist and hear how the bot responds.

 ## Congratulations